 The segmentation was evaluated using five indices (accuracy, sensitivity, specificity, PPV and NPV), and we use a semi-automatic segmentation supervised by a physician as the ground truth.
-Table 5 shows that SRE of the run-length matrix is the texture descriptor, of all listed in table 1, that enhance the segmentation results the best, having a significant increase in all of the indices used here to evaluate the segmentation, except for the NPV where the increase was not significant but the value was not diminished; it is important to notice that this texture descriptor is also the one that shows better results in contrast enhancement increasing the MD and decreasing the histogram intersection significantly making easier to differentiate between regions when using the normalized histogram as a probability function.
+Table 5 shows that the SRE of the run-length matrix is the texture descriptor, of all listed in table 1, that improves more the segmentation results, having a significant increase in all of the indices used here to evaluate the segmentation, except for the NPV where the increase was not significant but the value was not diminished; it is important to notice that this texture descriptor is also the one that shows better results in contrast enhancement increasing the MD and decreasing the histogram intersection significantly making it easier to differentiate between regions when using the normalized histogram as a probability function.
 The segmentation results reported in this work show that texture features provide useful information that helps to distinguish between tumors and normal tissue in breast ultrasound images, table 5 shows that the homogeneity of the co-occurrence matrix provides useful information to improve the outcome of the segmentation even though this texture descriptor does not enhance the contrast of the image.

 Although different texture descriptors provide different information about the texture of the lesion, in this work the segmentation was made using only one texture feature in order to evaluate its effects accurately.
 Our results show that run-length texture descriptors lead to the best contrast enhancement and segmentation results.
-In fact, the results of the segmentation using the SRE of the run-length matrix were significantly better compared with the ones reported by Madabhushi et al6, where they reported 76.07% of TP and 76.06% of TN against 96.34% of TP and 87.58% of TN reported in this work; also, the results were better than the ones reported by Liao et al5, where they reported 95% of TP and 85% of TN when using the variance of the co-occurrence matrix as texture information for their automatic segmentation method.
-The SRE of the run-length matrix is indicative of fineness or high frequency content, since a fine texture should contain primarily short runs; the improvement of the segmentation results when using this texture descriptors may be related with the noisy nature of ultrasound images due to speckle19.
+In fact, the results of the segmentation using the SRE of the run-length matrix were significantly better compared with the results reported by Madabhushi et al6, where they reported 76.07% of TP and 76.06% of TN against 96.34% of TP and 87.58% of TN; also, the results were better than the ones reported by Liao et al5, where they reported 95% of TP and 85% of TN when using the variance of the co-occurrence matrix as texture information for their automatic segmentation method.
+The SRE of the run-length matrix is indicative of fineness or high frequency content in an image region, since a fine texture should contain primarily short runs.
+The improvement of the segmentation results when using this texture descriptor its then most likely due to its ability to detect differences in the spatial frequencies, of the speckle patterns, of the tumor and the surrounding normal tissue19.

 Declaration of Conflicting Interests